keatinl1/keatinl1/README.md

 ### Hi there 👋
 ###
 ###
-I'm Luke, an engineer passionate about control and autonomous systems
+I'm Luke, an engineer passionate about model-based systems
 ###
 ###
 <!--